-Welcome to the fourth Child in the City International Seminar which will take place in Leeds, UK 21-22 November 2019.
-The main theme of this seminar is ‘Child poverty in western cities’.
-This is a joint project of the Child in the City Foundation and the City of Leeds.
+Welcome to the fourth Child in the City International Seminar which took place in Leeds, UK 21-22 November 2019.
+The main theme of this seminar was ‘Child poverty in western cities’.
+This was a joint project of the Child in the City Foundation and the City of Leeds.

 The Child in the City International Seminar’s bringing together experts and policymakers from different relevant fields around a specific theme of the child-friendly city agenda.

 The Child in the City International Seminars are tailored to the specific needs of a city and therefore focused on one specific theme.

 The main theme of this international seminar was Child poverty in western cities.